broadinstitute/taiga/README.md

 ## Contributing

-Feel free to make a contribution and then submit a Pull Request (smile)
+Feel free to make a contribution and then submit a Pull Request!

 ## Versioning